Fourth of July Summer Family Fun in Richmond

 Fourth of July specific ideas:

 Chesterfield Fireworks at the Fairground - free event at the Chesterfield Fairgrounds, including food vendors, a kids zone, and live music before the fireworks.
 Gates open at 5pm.
-Important note: the Kids Zone costs $5 to enter.

 Now for some non-Independence-Day-themed, summer ideas in RVA: